Are bailiffs legal in Scotland?

 In certain situations, a sheriff officer can physically remove a person from their home.

-For example, they have the power to remove you from your home if you’re being evicted and are refusing to cooperate, remove a child to a place of safety if they are in danger, or remove a violent partner if they are posing a danger to you (this will likely be done with the police).
+For example, they have the power to remove someone from a property if they are being evicted and are refusing to cooperate, remove a child to a place of safety if they are in danger, or remove a violent partner if they are posing a danger to their partner (this will likely be done with the police also in attendance).

 What rights do I have when a sheriff officer visits me?